MarcusE1W/absolute-beginner/content/post/qemu-start.md

 The second option is to use the parameter `-accel hax`.
 There is a Intel package that needs to be present for this parameter to work.
 Instructions [here](https://www.qemu.org/2017/11/22/haxm-usage-windows/)

 The _-accel hax_ switch does seem to speed up things.
-Only problem so far is that my Linux insatllation crashes.
+Only problem so far is that my Linux installation crashes.
+Well.

 _to be continued, hopefully_
+dies das